Deep Learning for Time Series Anomaly Detection: A Survey: Background

 \subsubsection{Types of Anomalies}

 Anomalies in UTS and MTS can be classified as temporal, intermetric, or temporal-intermetric anomalies \citep{li2021multivariate}.
-In a time series, temporal anomalies can be compared with either their neighbours (local) or the whole time series (global), and they present different forms depending on their behavior \citep{lai2021revisiting}.
-There are several types of temporal anomalies that commonly occur in univariate time series, all of which are shown in Fig. \ref{fig:temporal}.
+In a time series, temporal anomalies can be compared with either their neighbours (local) or the whole time series (global), and they present different forms depending on their behaviour \citep{lai2021revisiting}.
+There are several types of temporal anomalies that commonly occur in UTS, all of which are shown in Fig. \ref{fig:temporal}.
 Temporal anomalies can also occur in the MTS and affect multiple dimensions or all dimensions.
-A subsequent anomaly may appear when an unusual pattern of behavior emerges over time; however, each observation may not be considered an outlier by itself.
+A subsequent anomaly may appear when an unusual pattern of behaviour emerges over time; however, each observation may not be considered an outlier by itself.
 As a result of a point anomaly, an unexpected event occurs at one point in time, and it is assumed to be a short sequence.
-Different types of the temporal anomaly are as follow: \begin{itemize}
+Different types of temporal anomalies are as follows: \begin{itemize}

 \item {\texttt{Global}}: They are spikes in the series, which are point(s) with extreme values compared to the rest of the series.
 A global anomaly, for instance, is an unusually large payment by a customer on a typical day.
 Considering a threshold, it can be described as Eq. (\ref{eq:global}).